 A debut that will haunt and inspire - Elle

 A taut debut, this will appeal to fans of Emma Donoghue's Room - Grazia

 Peggy Riley is a writer and playwright.
 She recently won a Highly Commended prize in the 2011 Bridport Prize and was published in their latest anthology.
-Her short fiction has been broadcast on BBC Radio and published in "New Short Stories 4", Mslexia Magazine (Third prize - Women's Short Fiction Competition 2010), and as an app on Ether Books.
+Her short fiction has been broadcast on BBC Radio and published in Mslexia Magazine and as an app on Ether Books.
 Her plays have been commissioned and produced off-West End, regionally, and on tour.
 She has been a festival producer, a bookseller, and writer-in-residence at a young offender prison.
-Originally from Los Angeles, Peggy now lives on the North Kent coast in Britain.
+Originally from LA, Peggy now lives in Kent.